jussi-kalliokoski/blog/posts/2012/js-green-threads.md

 ```

 There we have it.
-What it does is send a simple blocking XHR to force the JS engine to pause the stack.
-If you can think of a quicker address than '#', please let me know.
+What it does is send a simple blocking XHR to force the JS engine to pause the stack. <del>If you can think of a quicker address than '#', please let me know</del>.
+EDIT: Devon Govett suggested using a Data URI, thanks Devon!
 Now let's try it out:

 ```javascript